ElliottEducation/ElliottEducation/README.md

 - **Medical English** (Introductory Latin Grammar)
 - Various **software and programming languages** for data analysis
 - University-level **mathematics and physics**
+- A basic and intermediate level of languages learning in French, German, and Danish

 Elliott has a deep passion for learning and sharing new knowledge and skills.

 ---